gottacatchenall/ms_data_schema_macroecology/manuscript.md

 Other scientific disciplines have benefited from open standards for data representation [@Woolley2020BioMar].

-Bioinformatics faced similar challenges in standardizing data.

-Sequence data collected from different machines, with different methodologies to be synthesized
+Bioinformatics faced similar challenges in standardizing data---sequence data is collected from different machines, with different methodologies and data types.
 The `.FASTA` format for representing genomic sequences, a standard maintained by NCBI, enables integration with NCBI's standardized taxonomy identifiers further enables `FASTA` files to reference metadata about each sequence.

 The message here is automation (in-situ sensors routinely uploading data to servers, servers continuously pulling satellite data), and subsequent